How Much Sun Does A Japanese Maple Need?

 Japanese maples are shade-tolerant trees.
 In their native environment, they very often grow in the shade of large trees without much trouble.

 Therefore, there should be no serious consequences of the Japanese maple not getting direct sun.
-The crown of such a maple may not be very dense, but overall it will grow normally.
+The crown of such a maple may not be very dense, but it will grow normally overall.

-The second is the color of the leaves.
-In full shade, some varieties may have less bright leaves.
-This does not apply to green Japanese maples but red or burgundy.
+However, in full shade, some varieties may have less bright leaves.
+This does not apply to green Japanese maples but to red or burgundy.

-In this case, the leaves not only may not have their natural color but may also be very light.
-This often happens if the Japanese maple is grown indoors.
+The leaves not only may not have their natural color but may also be very light.

-If your maple is growing in the shade, you should definitely make sure that it gets enough reflected light.
-Otherwise, transplant it to a lighter location.
+If your maple is growing in the shade, you should definitely make sure that it gets enough reflected light or some direct light.